katydecorah/katydecorah.github.io/code/_posts/2013-08-26-haml-calendar.md

 ## Making it Dynamic

 I wrote a new variable called `monthStart`.
 Using the date function along with my variables for month and year, I could get the day each month starts on.
 I wrote another variable to find the position of the first of the month in my `@days` array.
 So in `@days` Thursday's position is 4, but my loop needs to start at -3 for the month to start on that day.
-I wrote down every day, its position in the array, and what number the loop needs to start on in order for the month to start on that day.
+I wrote down every day, its position in the array, and what number the loop needs to start on for the month to start on that day.
 From these findings, I created a formula.
 I take the negative of the hash and add 1.

 ```haml
 - monthStart = Date.new(year, month, 1).strftime("%a")